negrusti/keplr-bruteforce/README.md

 Install Python

-Download Keplr extension CRX file (you can use any other methods):
+Optional: Download and verify the Keplr extension CRX file yourself (you can use any other methods):
 1. Verify in Chrome web store the correct Keplr extension ID: https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap
 2. Switch to https://robwu.nl/crxviewer/ and insert full URL: https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap
 3. Click "Open in this viewer" button -> "Download" (top right corner) for download CRX file
-4. Copy the downloaded CRX file into the project directory
+4. Copy the downloaded CRX file into the project directory If you omit the download step then the script will try to download the extension automatically.

 In the terminal execute "pip install -r requirements.txt" in the project directory